 Probationary Reviews And Appraisals

 - How often do you do these?
-Every month or just at end of probation?
-A quick monthly review is better to solve any problems quickly.
+Every month or just at the end of the probationary period?
+A quick monthly review is better to solve any problems quickly

 - Are you using the right format and providing a meaningful system for all those involved (rather than just box ticking/form filling boredom)?